Lafetz/quest-micro/README.md

-# QUEST DEMO
+# QUEST MICRO

 Simplistic go microservice, organized in a monorepo structure.
+It's not meant to be useful but just to show how microservices can talk to each other using different technologies.

 ## Tech Stack